maelick/PassMAN/doc/source/devdoc.rst

 Password generators are implemented using an abstract class :py:class:`~passgen.PasswordGenerator`.
-Methods that needs to be overridden are the one giving the entropy given a length and the length given an entropy (:py:class:`~passgen.PasswordGenerator.get_entropy` and :py:class:`~passgen.PasswordGenerator.get_length`), the one returning the next random password (:py:class:`~passgen.PasswordGenerator.get_next_password`) and the one returning the password for a given site name, username, nonce and passphrase (:py:class:`~passgen.PasswordGenerator.get_password`).
-Actually subclasses of :py:class:`~passgen.PasswordGenerator` are :py:class:`~passgen.PassmanGenerator` and :py:class:`~passgen.OplopGenerator`.
+Methods that needs to be overridden are the one giving the entropy for a given length (:py:class:`~passgen.PasswordGenerator.get_entropy`), the one giving the length for a given entropy (:py:class:`~passgen.PasswordGenerator.get_length`), the one returning the next random password (:py:class:`~passgen.PasswordGenerator.get_next_password`) and the one returning the password for a given site name, username, nonce and passphrase (:py:class:`~passgen.PasswordGenerator.get_password`).
+Currently subclasses of :py:class:`~passgen.PasswordGenerator` are :py:class:`~passgen.PassmanGenerator` and :py:class:`~passgen.OplopGenerator`.
 Future implementation are :py:class:`~passgen.SuperGenPassGenerator` and :py:class:`~passgen.PasswordComposerGenerator`.